Skip to content

 Fibrenoire Listed by thegentlemen Ransomware Group

-***.ca ***.com/c/fibrenoire-inc/347982087 Fibrenoire is a premier Canadian telecommunications provider specializing exclusively in high-speed, fiber-optic connectivity solutions tailored for business environments.
+***.com/c/fibrenoire-inc/347982087 Fibrenoire is a premier Canadian telecommunications provider specializing exclusively in high-speed, fiber-optic connectivity solutions tailored for business environments.
 Operating primarily across Quebec and Ontario as part of Videotron Business, they deliver mission-critical services including dedicated internet, private networks, VoIP, and cloud infrastructure.
 With an avant-garde approach, the company focuses on building robust, scalable, and secure networks that empower enterprises to thrive in a demanding digital landscape

 On June 1, 2026, Canadian telecommunications provider Fibrenoire was listed on the leak site of the ransomware group known as thegentlemen.
-The company, which supplies dedicated fiber-optic internet, private networks, VoIP, and cloud services to businesses across Quebec and Ontario, had internal files exfiltrated during a ransomware attack.
+The company, which supplies dedicated fiber-optic internet, private networks, VoIP, and cloud services to businesses across Quebec and Ontario, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals whose information appears in the stolen data remains unknown, any Fibrenoire business customer, partner, or employee whose details were stored in those systems could now be exposed.

 Public reporting indicates that Fibrenoire was listed by thegentlemen on their leak site on June 1, 2026.
 The data consists of internal files exfiltrated during a ransomware incident.
 Fibrenoire operates as part of Videotron Business and focuses on high-speed fiber connectivity for commercial clients in Quebec and Ontario.
 No confirmed total of affected records has been released, and the precise contents of the leaked files have not been independently verified by third parties.
 The listing appeared on the portal reachable at thegentlemen’s leak site, tracked publicly by ransomware.live.